shiming-chen/MSDN/README.md

 **Note**: All of above results are run on a server with an AMD Ryzen 7 5800X CPU and a NVIDIA RTX A6000 GPU.

 ## Attention Maps
+Visualization of attention maps for the two mutual attention sub-nets.
+For each group, the first row attention maps are learned by attribute->visual subnet, the second row attention maps are learned by visual->attribute subnet.
+The scores are the attribute scores.

 ![](images/t-v/Acadian_Flycatcher_0008_795599.jpg)
 ![](images/v-t/Acadian_Flycatcher_0008_795599.jpg)